GSK-Biostatistics/tab2neo/README.md

 QUERY BUILDERS
 - QueryBuilder - Class to support creation of cypher queries to work with data in Neo4j

-## A full example
+## End-to-end data loading and reshaping example

-The example code below runs through a use case with an example of data loaders, model appliers, data providers, and model managers.
+The example code below runs through a use case of data loader, model manager, model applier and data provider.

 #### Importing the data